G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

-The isomorphism for finite products of $G$-symmetric spectra follows from the fact that colimits commute with finite products of abelian groups. \end{proof}

 Now we come to the Wirthm{\"u}ller isomorphism, which states that for a subgroup inclusion $H\leq G$ the natural map $\gamma$ from induction to coinduction (cf. Section \ref{sec:unstable}) is a $\upi^{\U}_*$-isomorphism, provided that $G/H$ allows an embedding into $\R[\U]$.
 It was first proved for suspension spectra in \cite{Wir74}, generalized to all $H$-spectra in \cite[Section II.6]{LMS86} and reproved in a different way in \cite{May03}.
 The statement in \cite{LMS86} and \cite{May03} is about the derived natural transformation in the $G$-equivariant stable homotopy category.
-In the case of a complete $G$-universe an underived version is given in \cite[Theorem 5.22]{Sch11}, the main point being that one does not have to replace the $H$-orthogonal spectrum $X$ cofibrantly for the isomorphism to hold.
+In the case of a complete $G$-universe an underived version is given in \cite[Sec.
+4]{Sch11}, the main point being that one does not have to replace the $H$-orthogonal spectrum $X$ cofibrantly for the isomorphism to hold.

-The version for $G$-symmetric spectra we present here is even more underived, as it involves naive homotopy groups and not the true, derived ones: \begin{Prop}[Wirthm{\"u}ller isomorphism] Let $H\leq G$ be a subgroup inclusion such that $G/H$ allows an embedding into $\R[\U]$ and $X$ an $H$-symmetric spectrum of spaces or simplicial sets.
-Then the natural map $\gamma_X:G\ltimes_H X\to \map_H(G,X)$ is a $\upi_*^{\U}$-isomorphism. \end{Prop} We start with a lemma: \begin{Lemma} Let $H$ and $K$ be subgroups of $G$, $A$ a cofibrant $H$-space, $N$ a finite $G$-set for which there exists a $G$-embedding $G/H\hookrightarrow \R[N]$ and $k$ a natural number.
-Then: \end{Lemma} \begin{proof} We use the decompositions and
+The version for $G$-symmetric spectra we present here is even more underived, as it involves naive homotopy groups: \begin{Prop}[Wirthm{\"u}ller isomorphism] Let $H\leq G$ be a subgroup inclusion such that $G/H$ allows an embedding into $\R[\U]$ and $X$ an $H$-symmetric spectrum of spaces or simplicial sets.
+Then the natural map $\gamma_X:G\ltimes_H X\to \map_H(G,X)$ is a $\upi_*^{\U}$-isomorphism. \end{Prop} \begin{proof} I learned this proof from Stefan Schwede.
+We first prove the isomorphism in the case where all evaluations of $X$ at $H$-representations are cofibrant $H$-spaces, which already implies the simplicial version.
+Under this assumption the morphism $\gamma_Y$ is levelwise an equivariant cofibration, and it suffices to show that the strict quotient $Q=\map_H(G,X)/G\ltimes_H(X)$ has trivial homotopy groups.
+Evaluated at a finite $G$-set $M$, this quotient is given by $N_H^G(X(M))$, i.e., the space-level norm with respect to the smash product, in the sense of Section \ref{sec:norm}.
+Furthermore, given another finite $G$-set $N$, the structure map factors as

-described in Section \ref{sec:unstable} to determine the $K$-fixed points on both sides.
-We start with the domain: If $K$ is not contained in $gHg^{-1}$, the summand associated to $g$ is a proper induction and hence has trivial $K$-fixed points.
-If it is contained, the $K$-fixed points of that summand are homeomorphic to the $gKg^{-1}$-fixed points of $A\wedge S^{nM}$.